Lab 2F

 and the shuffle

-functions to shuffle the passenger’s survival status 500 times.
+survival status 500 times.

 median

-.Is there any evidence to suggest that those who survived paid a higher fare than those who died?
+again.Is there any evidence to suggest that those who survived paid a higher fare than those who died?

-What about if instead of calculating the median fare price for each group after a shuffle, we calculated the mean fare price and took the difference (mean_survivor – mean_victim).
+What about if instead of calculating the median fare price for each group after a shuffle, we calculated the mean fare price and took the difference (mean_survivor – mean_victim)?

 If we did this 500 times, what do you predict the distribution of differences will look like?